-- If the sponsor does not have an official written policy on F&A costs, and is not willing to pay the current federally-negotiated rate, include a letter to the Authorized Institutional Official requesting that F&A costs be waived (be aware that the request may or may not be granted).
+- If the sponsor does not have an official written policy on F&A costs, and is not willing to pay the current federally-negotiated rate, you must secure and include in your routed materials a letter from the Associate Vice President for Finance and Administration, approving your request that F&A costs be waived (be aware that the request may or may not be granted).

 - Please see Permanent Memorandum 10 (http://www.lsuhsc.edu/administration/pm/pm-10.pdf) for more information on Indirect Cost Allowances on Grants and Contracts.

 Letters of Intent to Establish a Consortium Agreement

 - These letters are required if a prime/subawardee relationship is proposed (the subawardee should sign first).

 - If LSUHSC-NO is the proposed subawardee, investigators are not authorized to release information to prime applicants until materials are reviewed and approved.